zhou-zhen-feng/zhou-zhen-feng.github.io/_projects/1_project.md

 **More Details:**

- - Rural Delicious 2 : The “Rural Delicious " is a key project of Liuzhou Radio and Television Station，and is a series of special films on rural revitalization.With a brand new audio-visual recording method,it seeks the ultimate delicacies in the countryside and creates exquisite visual flavors through camera language.‘Rural Delicious 2 ’ is the second park.
+ - **Rural Delicious 2 :** The “Rural Delicious " is a key project of Liuzhou Radio and Television Station，and is a series of special films on rural revitalization.With a brand new audio-visual recording method,it seeks the ultimate delicacies in the countryside and creates exquisite visual flavors through camera language.‘Rural Delicious 2 ’ is the second park.

- - Achieve: A total of 6 films including “ASEAN Colorful Cake” and won multiple awards.
+ - **Achievement:** A total of 6 films including “ASEAN Colorful Cake” and won multiple awards.

- - Detailed responsibilities: As a project director, responsible for project planning, on-site investigation, determining topic selection, and writing shooting plans and scripts, coordinating with local publicity committees to arrange scenes, shooting on-site execution, and writing promotion texts.
+ - **Detailed responsibilities:** As a project director, responsible for project planning, on-site investigation, determining topic selection, and writing shooting plans and scripts, coordinating with local publicity committees to arrange scenes, shooting on-site execution, and writing promotion texts.